 Please note that the materials below are those that Daniela and her students worked on and provided to the library.
 Much more work went on at the library to get this collection off the ground.
 If you are interested in learning more about the library side, please contact Kitchener Public Library - Central Branch for details.

-Board Games in KPL's collection - April 2021
+Board Games in KPL's Collection for Young Children (2 to 8 years) - April 2021

-- The 34 board games in KPL's collection were chosen to meet a number of criteria.
+- The original 34 board games in KPL's collection for young children were chosen to meet a number of criteria.
 Some of the most important criteria I took into account when choosing the set of games were:

 - suitable for children from approximately 2 to 8 years of age